skt-t1-byungi/servernow/README.md

 Request url to get server time.
 Default is `/`.

 #### opts
 - `ignoreCache` - Ignore cache and force a request to server.
+Default is `false`.

 ## License
 MIT